nfroze/DevSecOps-Projects/Project 3/README.md

-# 🛠️ Project 3: CI-CD Pipeline Security
+# 🛠️ Project 3: CI/CD Pipeline Security

 ## 1. Overview 🚀
 This project demonstrates how to **secure a CI/CD pipeline** for a Node.js application by integrating **automated security checks**: